Skip to main content

 1. When there is no data to populate on a PDF,ย the PDF will not be displayed.

-This can be very useful when dealing with an unknown amount of repeating data (such as family members or Academic history).
+This can be very useful when dealing with an unknown amount of repeating data (such as family members or academic history).
 Craft a PDF with repeating blocks for data and add multiple instances in Reader Tab Materials or the Workflow Reader Tab.
 You may find it helpful to create two PDFs files, one initial and another for repeating pages.

 image.png